-Opportunities and risks coexist in the coming year.
-Hong Kong's economy is expected to return to growth in 2023 benefitting from the re-opening of Mainland China's economy.
-But the global economy will continue clouded by geopolitical tension, the threat of recession, and the high-interest-rate environment.
-The Group will continue its prudent long-term growth strategy and at the same time remain vigilant to the challenges ahead and their impacts on the Group's performance.
+Opportunities and challenges coexist in 2025.
+The impact of US trade protection policies and the potential delaying pace of interest rate cuts will directly affect Hong Kong's economy, and financial market globally.
+Nevertheless, the Group will continue its prudent long-term growth strategy and at the same time remain vigilant to the challenges ahead and their impacts on the Group's performance.